 This section was written to help you get started with the specifics of the CME11E9 software development process.
-Be sure to read the rest of this manual for further information.
-Also, you should see the 68HC11 reference manual and other documentation on the CD.
+Be sure to read the rest of this manual as well as the documentation on the disk if you need further information.
+Also, you should have a good reference manual for the 68HC11 Micro controller available.